hiblaphp/promise/README.md

 This applies everywhere — inside timers, inside other `then()` handlers, and even inside Fibers.
-Calling `resolve()` on a promise never immediately invokes downstream handlers in the same stack frame.
+Calling `resolve()` on a promise never immediately invokes downstream handlers in the same stack frame:
 ```php
 $promise = new Promise();